-Flaky layers, soft and crumbly interiors, and golden brown tops brushed with melted butter make these Southern buttermilk biscuits delicacies of the American South you’ll want to eat when visiting Atlanta and at home.
+Flaky layers, soft and crumbly interiors, and golden brown tops brushed with melted butter make this Southern buttermilk biscuit recipe one to revisit.
+These fluffy biscuits are delicacies of the American South that you’ll want to eat when visiting Atlanta and at home.

 When traveling in the Southeastern United States, eating a biscuit is a must.
 At least, that is the conclusion I’ve come to after learning to make these Southern buttermilk biscuits at the Learning Kitchen Atlanta.